Blanchard Springs Caverns: History

 Residents knew about the cave by the 1930s and called it Half-Mile Cave.
-Systematic explorations began in the 1950s and continued sporadically through the 1960s.
+Systematic explorations began in the 1950s and continued sporadically in the 1960s.
 Explorers discovered a skeleton in the cave in 1955 which was incomplete; a cause of death could not be ascertained.
 The caverns were opened to the public in 1973 after 10 years of development on the Dripstone Trail.